MikeM711/Deep-Learning-Handwriting-Recognition/README.md

 9. Each image is normalized.
 Each image is converted to a numpy array, reshaped, and the pixel values range from 0 to 1 instead of 0 to 255.
 10. We loop through all of these images - each model makes a prediction at each image.
 The most popular prediction between the models will be added to the final character result, `final_prediction`.
     * Each model prediction for each image will be an output of a number between `0` through `46` which corresponds to the index of the 47 characters that each model was trained on.
 (Ex: an output of `17` corresponds to `H` in the mapping).
+    * The prediction of each model is mapped and compared with the model group.
+    * The most popular prediction between the models in the group will be the final prediction.
-    * When the final prediction is mapped and if that prediction is alphabetical, we make sure that the lowercase compliment is found inside of the mapping.
+    * If the final prediction between the models is alphabetical, we make sure that the lowercase compliment is found inside of the mapping.
 If it is not, that means we have a letter where the lower and uppercase are similar, the only difference is the size.
 We need to make a decision on the output casing based on the size of the image, which we get from `char_img_heights`.
 This decision will be performed on the images "y", "y", "o" and "u".
 The letter "y" gets a special constraint because its height is larger than the average lowercase letter.
     * While iterating, if the number of loop iterations equals a number inside `space_location`, a `" "` is appended to the final result.
 In this example, `space_location` will have `[2]` signaling that there's a space after "y" - which will give us a `"Hey "` at the end of the first "y" iteration.
 11. Django responds with `final_prediction` to React with `"Hey you"`, and React displays the result on the client.